 So I decided to do what I had enjoyed before : photography.

-I packed up my old gear and went to see my former neighbor Bernd Nasner who owns the well reputated photostore Photohaus Colonnaden in downtown Hamburg.
+I packed up my old gear and went to see my former neighbor Bernd Nasner who owned the well reputated photostore Photohaus Colonnaden in downtown Hamburg.

 He took a quick look at the equipment I had brought along – telling me that my analog cameras and lenses would be pretty nice, but would not fit to any modern digital device.

 I ended up buying a brand new Olympus OMD E-M5.

-Later my first camera was replaced and by now I have all the lenses I think I need.
+Later this camera was replaced and by now I have all the lenses I think I need.
 Any photographer knows : thought I need.
 But – maybe I will need another, better new lens or filter, for specific purposes.
 One has to watch : it can be like being on drugs.

-My special thanks go to Bernd Nasner, the owner of Photohaus Colonnaden in Hamburg for his good advice and putting me on the MFT – system.
+My special thanks go to Bernd Nasner for his good advice and putting me on the MFT – system.

 Most sincere thanks to all the photographers I met during my first tours, giving me some guidance and advice.
 I would like to point out one of them : Jan Sieg, an excellent photographer.
 I recommend to check out his blog, you will love it.